 During fiscal year 2005, the Company acquired equipment that it intends to use in the future in a specialized facility under the Company's control, for the production of human cells.
-The cost of this equipment is \$111,000 and has been included in property and equipment at September 30, 2005.
-The equipment will be depreciated over its useful life when the equipment is placed into service.
+The cost of this equipment is \$111,000 and has been included in property and equipment at March 31, 2006.
+The equipment will be depreciated over its useful life when the equipment is placed into service, which management expects to be during fiscal year 2006.

-8. Reclassification
+8. Subsequent Events